mikelma/craftium/craftium-readme.md

 <img src="../craftium-docs/imgs/craftium_logo.png" alt="Craftium logo" width="350" align="right">

-✨ *Imagine the features of Minecraft: open world, procedural generation, fully destructible voxel environments... but open source, without Java, easily extensible in [Lua](https://www.lua.org), and with a modern [Gymnasium API](https://gymnasium.farama.org/index.html) designed for RL...
+✨ *Imagine the features of Minecraft: open world, procedural generation, fully destructible voxel environments... but open source, without Java, easily extensible in [Lua](https://www.lua.org), and with the modern [Gymnasium API](https://gymnasium.farama.org/index.html) designed for RL...
 This is* **Craftium!** ✨

-Craftium is a fully open-source research platform for Reinforcement Learning (RL) research that provides a [Gymnasium](https://gymnasium.farama.org/index.html) wrapper for the [Minetest](https://www.minetest.net/) voxel game engine.
+Craftium is a fully open-source platform for creating Reinforcement Learning (RL) environments and tasks that provides a [Gymnasium](https://gymnasium.farama.org/index.html) wrapper for the [Minetest](https://www.minetest.net/) voxel game engine.
 Craftium forks Minetest to support:

-- Connecting to Craftium's Python process via TCP (sending observations and other data; receiving action commands)
+- Connecting to Craftium's Python process via TCP (sending observations, and other data; receiving action commands)
 - Executing Craftium actions as keyboard and mouse controls.
-- Extensions to the Lua API for creating RL environments and tasks.
+- Extesions to the Lua API for creating RL environments and tasks.
 - Minetest's client/server synchronization.

 📑 If you use craftium in your projects or research please consider [citing](#citing-craftium) the project, and don't hesitate to let us know what you have created using the library! 🤗